rivtlib-dev/rivtlib.github.io/docs/index.md

 - *Integration* - **rivt** is built on the highly integrated Python language
 - *Standardization* - **rivt** uses a standard folder structure for input and output

-**rivt** is designed for single simple calculations as well as large, extensive reports.
+**rivt** is designed for simple, single calculations as well as large, extensive reports.
 The **rivt** report folder structure shown below is designed to support both.
 Folder names are shown in brackets.
 Folder and file name prefixes that are fixed are shown italicized.
 The four top-level folder names (text,